Hoosick Falls, New York

 The village of Hoosick Falls is near the center of the town of Hoosick on NY 22.
-The village center is listed on the National Register of Historic Places as Hoosick Falls Historic District.
-The village has a thriving early-20th century downtown commercial district, and many of the buildings have been restored.
+The village center, listed on the National Register of Historic Places as Hoosick Falls Historic District, has a thriving early-20th century downtown commercial district, and many of the buildings have been restored.
 Recent commercial additions include a bakery/sandwich shop, a French restaurant, a coffee roastery, an art gallery and bistro, and a barbecue joint with a live music venue.

 Painter Grandma Moses is buried in the village.
-The site of the British entrenchments at the Battle of Bennington, 6 August 1777, is nearby and is maintained as Bennington Battlefield State Historic Site.
+The site of the British entrenchments at the Battle of Bennington, August 6, 1777, is nearby and is maintained as Bennington Battlefield State Historic Site.

 History

 Although this has been an issue of considerable debate, it's believed the first documented settlers came to Hoosick Falls, on the Hoosic River, around 1746.
 The French drove the settlers out in 1754 and most of the settlement was burned, but they returned and rebuilt after the French & Indian War ended.
 Hoosick Falls was incorporated as a village in 1827.